GENERAL: for all kinds of accessibility issues

 Real-Life Cases

-Democracy Co (Australia): full-time tech person who was present the whole time for any individual tech issues.
+• Full-time tech person who was present the whole time for any individual tech issues (Democracy Co).

-DemocracyCo: Have participants download the Help desk app, which will allow the tech help personel take access of the computer if anyone has troubles getting in the Zoom room or their computer in general. https://facilitatingpublicdeliberation.libsyn.com/episode-13-online-deliberation-a-case-study-with-emily-jenke
+• Have participants download the Help desk app, which will allow the tech help personnel take access of the computer if anyone has troubles getting in the Zoom room or their computer in general (DemocracyCo).

 Ideas